Community Energy Investment

-To raise the money required to install solar panels in our area we sell shares in in Brighton Energy Coop.
-Shareholders become BEC members.
+To raise money to install solar panels we sell shares in in Brighton Energy Coop.
+Shareholders become members of BEC.

-We aim to provide members a return on investment of 5% for twenty years, starting 12-18 months after the project is installed.
+We aim to provide new members a return on investment of 5% a year, as we have for our existing members, starting 12-18 months after each project is installed.
 5% of capital is also available for repayment each year.
-The minimum shareholding is £300 and the maximum is £20,000.
+The minimum shareholding is £300 and the maximum is £100,000.

 How We Raise Money